Proposed HNIS PTO Bylaws to be voted on in November 2017 General Board Meeting

 Section 1: Officers and Elections:

 b.
-Officers shall be elected by anonymous online ballot annually, in the month of May, by all current HNI families (only one ballot per household) selected by majority vote and will be announced by the administration by the end of May so that a transition meeting can be scheduled over the summer and so that both the old and new board can attend the 'Year in Review' meeting held in the first week of June.
+Officers shall be elected by anonymous online or paper based ballot annually, in the month of May, by all current HNI families (only one ballot per household), selected by majority vote and will be announced by the administration by the end of May so that a transition meeting can be scheduled over the summer and so that both the old and new board can attend the 'Year in Review' meeting held in the first week of June.

 i.
 All previous members must attend the mandatory June meeting and provide all documents and material related to their position to help in the transition including having their board google accounts current.